Are sweeteners healthier than sugar?

 Limiting how much sugar you eat is definitely a good thing - helping reduce your risk of diabetes, obesity and tooth decay.

-When you consider that a regular can of cola contains about nine cubes of sugar - more than an adult's daily allowance - having a diet version instead could make a difference.
+When you consider that a regular can of cola contains nine cubes of sugar, having a diet version instead could make a difference.

 Whether swapping sugar for a sweetener is truly healthy is harder to answer.